return to Natural Dog Health Remedies

 Fibrosarcoma

-Fibrosarcoma is another type of soft tissue tumor that arises from the fibrous connective tissues of the skull, spine, pelvis and ribs.
 Fibrosarcomas are often subcutaneous but can grow and extend like long "tentacles" that wrap around tissues, making complete surgical removal difficult.
 These tumors are locally aggressive but less likely to metastasize to other parts of the body.

 This skin cancer occurs more commonly in older male dogs.
 Treatment options include aggressive surgical removal, and/or combined with radiation.

-Signs of Skin Cancer in Dogs
+Symptoms of Skin Cancer in Dogs

 Detecting Dog Skin Tumors

-Since skin cancer in dogs has a much higher chance of being cured if treated early, it is important that we, as dog parents, be vigilant.
+Since skin cancer has a much higher chance of being cured if treated early, it is important that we, as dog parents, be vigilant.
 We should examine our dogs on a regular basis.

 A simple way to check for skin tumors is to first give a massage to your dog to make her relax.
 Then, slowing separate her hair with your fingers and check the entire body - including the base of the tail.
-Look closely at the skin and check for:

 • swelling in the breast tissue or discharge from a nipple;